tardate/LittleArduinoProjects/Electronics101/AudioAmps/GuitarPracticeAmp/README.md

 [Fundamentals of Audio and Music Engineering: Part 1 Musical Sound & Electronics](https://www.coursera.org/learn/audio-engineering) course offered by University of Rochester on Coursera.

-The amplifier itself is designed to teach about simple tone and distortion circuitry.
+The amplifier itself is designed to teach simple tone and distortion circuitry.

 ### Parts